Vaidh10/OpenACC-Practicecodes/README.md

 This repository contains functional code examples for parallel programming using OpenACC.
 The repository is intended to help users learn and practice using OpenACC directives to accelerate their own codes.

-## Requirements

-- A OpenACC Compiler:
+- A OpenACC Compiler is required:
   - NVIDIA HPC SDK compiler
   - Cray compiler
-  - GCC (through the OpenACC plugin)
+  - GCC (Configured with OpenACC)
   - Clacc compiler (OpenACC support for clang/LLVM)
-- A device with a GPU

 ## Build Instructions

-Here is an example of how you can use CMake to build the project:
+OpenACC Practicecodes can be built using CMake as follows:

 1. Create a new directory for the build files and Change directory to the build directory.